Are you looking to start a podcast? Alas, you’re in the right place.

 Not only that would look forced but it might actually discourage people from listening.

 Furthermore, Apple is very strict with keyword stuffing.
-They made it very clear that any attempt of keyword stuffing will get your podcast banned from their directory.
+They made it very clear that any attempt at keyword stuffing will get your podcast banned from their directory.

 Avoid using the word Podcast in your title, and try to make it broader than your niche, so it gives a sense of ambiguity but still hints at the overall vibe of your show.